ChuZZZta/DD2-SbR/README.md

-# Destruction Derby II - ScoreBoard Race Mod
+# Project DD2-SbR
 ------------

 ### What is it?
-Hi, my name is ChuZZZta and this project is for one of my favorite childhood game.
-Destruction Derby II is old school game from 1996 but it lacks few crucial features:
+Hi, my name is ChuZZZta and suddenly at the end of 2018 I decided to make a mod for my first game I ever played when I was a child.
+Destruction Derby II is old school game from 1996, it was released for DOS and PSX consoles, it is still a very fun way to spend free time but it lacks a few things:
-- Lap numbers are static - no way to change them
+- Lap numbers are static
-- Lack of ingame scoreboard - only in chempionship mode after race
+- Lack of ingame scoreboard
-- Only three cars avaliable - no way to legit control CPU cars
+- Only three cars available
 - Many more...

-This mod actually try to fix those issues and provide better gameplay. :)
+This mod actually tries to fix those issues and provide better gameplay. :) It is hard to list all my ideas how to improve this game, but as far as now, DD2-SbR Mod features:
+ - Nice scoreboard in standalone app
+ - Lap mode which allows players to change number of laps
+ - Many more features coming soon... :)

 ------------

 ### How does it work and look?
-It is just standalone app written in C# which use memory read/write features to manipulate game data and provide third part race score system.
+It is just a standalone app written in C# which use memory read/write features to manipulate game data and provide additional score system.
 Also it include few other usefull modes.
 ##### Example youtube video
 > Comming soon

 ------------

 ### How to use it?
-1. Check current release and download it
-2. Unpack it using 7zip
-3. Start the game and race
-4. Alt + tab and start the app
-5. Select JSON driver file
-6. Select DD2 process (or dos/psx emulator if supported)
-7. Load config
-8. If you wanna use lap mode, select map, type new lap number, select checkbox for lapmode
+> Sorry, right now I can't provide instructions how to use it, because the app is changing frequently.

 ##### Youtube tutorial video
 > Comming soon